 If you want to elongate your life and enjoy the extra years, you have to keep moving.
 Walking, squatting, stair climbing, pushing and pulling.
 Take every opportunity you have to walk.
 Take the stairs.
 Twist and reach for things.
 Get down on the floor and get back up.
 Change sitting positions often.
 When you need rest you rest, and then move again.

 At PIVOT, our expertise is in evaluating your movement patterns, introducing movements you lack, and retraining patterns that no longer serve you.
 Our aim is to optimize your movement so you can continue moving....freely and independently....for a long time!

-We are thrilled to announce Massage Therapist Thomas Robles, formerly of Clay Health Club, will now offer his massage services here at PIVOT starting on November 30th, 2018!
+We are thrilled to announce Massage Therapist Thomas Robles, formerly of Clay Health Club, will now offers his massage services at PIVOT in Union Square!

 A licensed massage professional for 20 years, Thomas specializes in Sports and Deep tissue massage.
 A few of us here at PIVOT are long time fans of Thomas, so we are not surprised that Yelp reviews say a massage with Thomas is "fantastic," an "hour of bliss," and "life changing."